-Radiotherapy of germ cell tumors of the ovary (dysgerminom) (program ID: 291989)
+Radiotherapy of germ cell tumor of the ovary (dysgerminoma) (program ID: 291989)

 University Hospital Essen

 Martin StuschkeSpecialized in: radiation therapy

 Department of Adult and Pediatric Radiation Therapy